4km3/hms/docs/day2/Containers_Platform/slides/Containers_Platform.md

 ### Example

-Create a hms service and access slides to show the concept.
+Create a hms service and access slides to view the concept.

 ---